-Game design that would make the configuration activities of one individual more visible to the group-taking advantage of the shared large display or providing audio feedback so the configurer can more publicly model configuration skills-would be of value.
-This design recommendation resonates with recommendations made in the public and situated displays literature, as well [6].
+Game design that would make the configuration activities of one individual more visible to the group-taking advantage of the large, shared display or providing audio feedback so the configurer could more publicly model configuration skills-would be of value.
+This design recommendation resonates with recommendations made in the public and situated displays literature, as well [7].